 Joshua Williams

 I am a programmer, web developer, webmaster and graphic-designer-in-training.
-I live in Estes Park, Colorado with my family (parents and eight younger siblings).
-After connecting through their e-learning site, HomeGrownProgrammers.com, I have worked with Automation Excellence for about two and a half years and also have some freelance programming experience prior to that.
+I live in Estes Park, Colorado with my wife and three children.
+After connecting through their e-learning site, HomeGrownProgrammers.com, I have worked with Automation Excellence since the summer of 2009 and also have some freelance programming experience prior to that.

-My uncle introduced me to programming about ten years ago and since then I cannot remember a time when I did not have at least one project in progress just for my own enjoyment.
+My uncle introduced me to programming in 2001 and since then I cannot remember a time when I did not have at least one project in progress just for my own enjoyment.
 I love programming and have worked with Java, PHP, Dark Basic, Ruby, and C++ while dabbling in a few others.

-Currently I do much of the online teaching on the Home Grown Programmers site and I love the thrill of introducing the next generation to the intricacies of information technology.
+Currently I do some of the online teaching on the Home Grown Programmers site and I love the thrill of introducing the next generation to the intricacies of information technology.

 My Blog